AztecProtocol/aztec-connect/specs/aztec-connect/src/claim_circuit.md

 - They submit a 'defi deposit' of 1 ETH.
   - A join-split proof is generated in 'defi deposit' mode, which spends the 1 ETH and creates a partial claim note (see the diagrams or the join-split markdown file).
 - The rollup provider bundles (sums) the user's request to deposit 1 ETH into uniswap with the requests of any other users who wanted to deposit ETH to uniswap.
 User costs are amortised this way.
-- The rollup provider is able to assign a `bridge_id` to each 'bundle', and with knowledge of this `bridge_id` and the `total_input_value` being deposited, the rollup provider can 'complete' each user's partial claim note.
+- The rollup provider is able to assign a `bridge_call_data` to each 'bundle', and with knowledge of this `bridge_call_data` and the `total_input_value` being deposited, the rollup provider can 'complete' each user's partial claim note.
 I.e. the rollup provider creates a completed 'claim note' for each user.
 This claim note can be used later in the process to withdraw DAI via the claim circuit.
 - This bundled (summed) deposit of X ETH is sent to a 'Defi Bridge Contract' - a contract specifically designed to perform swaps between Aztec Connect users and Uniswap.
 - The Defi Bridge Contract sends the `total_input_value = X` ETH to Uniswap (along with some parameters which we won't go into here), and receives back Y DAI.
 - The rollup contract emits an event which says "X ETH was swapped for Y DAI, and here is a 'defi interaction nonce' which represents this interaction".